-The Open University (OU) is a world leader in the development of Open Educational Resources (OER) and several prominent projects have emerged in recent years reflecting our work in this groundbreaking new field of Education.
+The Open University (OU) is a world leader in the development of Open Educational Resources (OER) and several prominent projects have emerged in recent years reflecting our work in this field of education.

-This website is a portal to all the Open University OER projects, current and complete, to showcase our research and good practice which takes place at the University and to link to our own OER output.
-We aim to provide a coherent view of OER activity at the OU for our staff, our students and the world.
+This website explains the rationale behind offering free learning, links to current OER projects and research and our own OER output.
+We aim to provide a coherent view of free learning activity at the OU for our staff, our students and the world.

-- There have been over 34.7 million visitors since launch in 2006
+- There have been over 35.5 million visitors since launch in 2006 from 196 countries

 - There are 36,650 subscribers to our YouTube content, more than any other UK educational institution;

 - 86% of video views are from outside the UK